Czxck001/opensb/README.md

 ```bash
 ~/opensb $ wget http://svn.code.sf.net/p/cmusphinx/code/trunk/cmudict/cmudict-0.7b
 ```
 By default, OpenSB will check `cmudict-0.7b` path.
 If the CMUDict file exists, the pronounciation will be adopted.
-If the file is not there, the feature will be turned off.
+If the file is not there, the feature will be turned off automatically.

 Moreover, you can use `-cmu` flag to specify the path of the CMUDict file.